RaghuKannan/Rainbow/README.md

 Blue
 Indigo
 Violet
-and a cute little kitty cat and puppies
+and a cute little kitty cat coughing up furballs and puppies allah I think its pizza time